sbernasek/flyqma/README.md

 * ``clones.selection`` provides a matplotlib-based GUI for spatial curation of measurement data.

-* ``clones.selection`` provides methods for statistical comparison of measurement data.
+* ``clones.analysis`` provides methods for statistical comparison of measurement data.

 Clones Usage